 Meaning: The High Priestess represents the knowledge and enlightenment that we attain overcoming difficulties.
 The High Priestess archetype is the second encounter for the Fool, indicating that we must learn about our intuition, how to trust it, and when to seek out guidance from others.
-Symbolism: A wise skeletal woman awaits acolytes who will come to her for guidance.
-She holds a sacred text, showing her connection to learned knowledge.
-She stands between a black and white column, accenting her connection to death and life.
-Upright: divination, wisdom from experience, insight, and counseling Reversed: gossip, bad advice, incomplete knowledge, and misrepresentation The Empress (III)
+Symbolism: A young woman wizened by difficult experiences awaits acolytes who will come to her for guidance.
+A scroll rests in her lap showing her connection to learned knowledge.
+She sits between a black and white column, showing her connection to death and life.
+The pomegranates behind her are the fruit of the underworld.
+The full moon in her headdress and the crescent moon at her feet represent her powerful intuition, developed by overcoming hardship.
+Upright: divination, wisdom from experience, insight, and counseling.
+Reversed: gossip, bad advice, incomplete knowledge, and misrepresentation The Empress (III)

 Meaning: The Empress represents the feminine divine, the essence of beauty, abundance, and nourishment.
-The Empress archetype is the third encounter for the Fool, teaching you about the natural world, how to care for the world, how to nurture yourself, and how to care for others.
-Symbolism: A regal female skeleton sits on cushions atop a stone throne out in the wilderness.
-She wears a crown of stars and holds a scepter, they are symbols of her power and divine grace.
-A shield with the symbol of Venus, the planet that rules the astrological sign Taurus, rests beside her outdoor throne.
+The Empress archetype is the third encounter for the Fool, teaching us about the natural world, how to care for the world, how to nurture ourselves, and how to care for others.
+Symbolism: A regal woman sits on cushions on a stone throne out in the wilderness.
+She wears a crown of stars and holds a scepter, symbols of her power and divine grace.
+A heart shield with the symbol of Venus, the planet that rules the astrological sign Taurus, rests beside her outdoor throne.
 Venus represents the body and Taurus represents the earth.
-The wheat around her, and a healthy forest behind her, symbolizes the abundance she brings; the grain feeds the world and the forest provides the materials for shelter.
-Upright: nurturing, abundance, the feminine divine, and sovereignty over the natural order.
-Reversed: hardships, scarcity, bareness, and neediness.
-The Emperor (IV)
+A field of wheat is in front of her and a healthy forest is behind her.
+She symbolizes the abundance of both; the grain feeds the world and the forest provides the materials for shelter (when used to build homes).
+Upright: nurturing, abundance, the feminine divine, and sovereignty over the natural order Reversed: Hardships, scarcity, bareness, and neediness The Emperor (IV)

 Meaning: The Emperor represents the masculine divine, the essence of command, order, and power.
 The Emperor archetype is the fourth encounter for the Fool, teaching us how to establish order from chaos, how to the shape the natural world to our needs, and how to build civilization.
-Symbolism: A elder man sits on a throne with the heads of four rams, which symbolize his masculinity.
-He holds an Ankh scepter, representing life and power, and a ball with a cross, representing earthly wealth and his rulership of civilization.
-The crown on his head was earned; it was not inherited.
+Symbolism: A elder man sits on a throne with the heads of four rams, symbols of his masculinity.
+He holds an Ankh scepter, representing life and power, and a gold ball, representing wealth and his rulership of civilization.
+The burgundy cloth around his upper body and red robe covering his lower body indicate the energy he has and wields to maintain his authority.
+He has armor on underneath his clothing, shown by the greaves and sabatons on his legs.
+He wears a crown on his head that he earned; it was not inherited.
 Upright: authority, the rule maker, order, stability, and sovereignty over society and civilization Reversed: abuse of power, cruelty, dictatorship, and narcissism.
 The Hierophant (V)